Skip to main content

 }

-Save the secret — it is shown only once.
+Save the secret.
+It is shown only once.
 You need it to verify webhook signatures.

 Event types